-Prior to distributing your product in Indonesia, you will have to register them at an adequate authority based on the kind of imported products.
+Prior to distributing your product in Vietnam, you will have to register them at an adequate authority based on the kind of imported products.
 As only a Vietnamese legal entity can register products, you will need to find either a reliable local distributor or set up a foreign-owned company.

 Is it safe to register the product under a local distributor?